 Is Edible Luster Dust Safe?

-Different shades of luster dust contain other ingredients to achieve specific colors.
+Different shades of it contain other ingredients to achieve specific colors.
 Unfortunately, not all pots of luster dust list the ingredients, and if in doubt, you must contact the supplier to find out about the contents.
 However, if you intend the cake decorations for consumption, you must ensure you use edible luster dust as not all of them prove safe to eat.
 Just be selective in choosing which ones to use.

 Some varieties commonly derive from gold and silver powders, and some brands intend them for decoration only.
 That means you cannot eat the finished product.

 One of my pet hates comes from inedible cake decorations.
 I refuse to use anything on my cakes or cupcakes that you cannot eat.
 The last thing you want is your kids or guests picking out inedible flowers or bits of icing.
 For me, I always choose a brand of luster dust that proves edible so that there remains no doubt about the safety of the finished product.

 Not all luster dust proves edible.
 While the packaging may state it’s non-toxic, that doesn’t mean you can eat it.
 Just because something says it’s non-toxic doesn’t mean it’s edible.
 It just won’t poison you!
 But don’t eat it anyway.